geofflamrock/stack/README.md

 There are two strategies that can be used to update branches in a stack.

+The Git configuration key `stack.update.strategy` can be used to control the default update strategy on a global or per-repository basis.

+The `merge` update strategy is used by default if no configuration is supplied.

 #### Merge

-The default strategy is to merge each branch in the stack into the one directly below it, starting with the source branch.
+When using the merge update strategy, each branch in the stack is merged into the one directly below it, starting with the source branch.

+To use the merge strategy, either:

+- Supply the `--merge` option to the `sync` or `update` command.
+- Configure `stack.update.strategy` to be `merge` in Git configuration using `git config stack.update.strategy merge`.

 **Rough edges**